nmattei/cmps3160/_projects/FinalTutorial.md

 ## Deliverable 2: Final Tutorial

 In general, the tutorial should contain at least 1500 words of prose and 150 lines of (non-padded, legitimate) Python code, along with appropriate documentation, visualization, and links to any external information that might help the reader.
 The big difference between Milestone 2 and the final is the inclusion of your model and testing -- your final notebook should clearly identify the model and then use that model to support conclusions and inform the construction of the rest of the notebook.

+**You should make sure the top of your notebook is well organized and provides a clear motivation for the questions.
+You may need to rewrite significant parts of what you have done to accomplish this but you should consider the final notebook to be a portfolio piece!**

 ### Scoring Rubric (100 Points)
 * (5 Points) *Motivation*: Does the tutorial make the reader believe the topic is important (a) in general and (b) with respect to data science?
 Is there a clear, coherent argument for this at the beginning of the notebook?
 Is the model question well motivated.